In the Lightsleepers store on South King Street on a recent Saturday afternoon, the front door swung open about every 20 minutes.

 “It was like making the radio real life,” he says.

 At the same time, he started to expand his repertoire of Lightsleepers T-shirts with new designs.
-Over time, people wanted more and more shirts, so he kept meeting the demand.
+Over time, people wanted more and more shirts, so the t shirt press was working overtime so he was able to keep meeting the demand.

 “One shirt basically led to two or three and, you know, sooner or later we had a full-blown clothing company,” he says.